HOME

 minefumi

 Thank you for your super fast edition.
-I am happy to learn “ the” is necessary like “ the Roman Empire.”
+I am happy to learn it is better to say “ it interprets my English practice.”

 ★★★★★